marcodd23/hirelance/README.md

 Java EE  Spring MVC Social Network

 [Hirelance](http://hirelance-goodbytes.rhcloud.com/) is a demo of social network to connect the world of freelancing with that of employers.
-It is based on J2EE Technologies , with Spring MVC and Jsp for the Presentation Layer, JPA (EclipseLink) for the Persistence Layer.
+It is based on J2EE Technologies , with Spring MVC and Jsp and Apache Tiles for the Presentation Layer, JPA (EclipseLink) for the Persistence Layer.
 The DB is Oracle XE11g.
 A User can create an account to the platform with Username and Password.
 After that he can chose to create a "Freelance" profile , "Employer" profile or both.
 An Alias name is associated with each profile , that is the name with which other user can see it.